-Are you looking for a free and beautiful sensory writing tray?
+Are you looking for a free and beautiful sensory tray for practicing prewriting skills?
 Children will love cutting, tearing and crumbling a rainbow of leaves for this activity!
 Once its ready, they can practice writing their letters and other prewriting strokes in the leaf confetti.
 This writing tray is just as much fun to create as it is to use!

 There are many reasons why I love this activity!
 I especially love it because the leaf pieces will last through the entire fall season and beyond.
 You can still trace in the leaves once they are dried and they still look beautiful!

 I also love this activity because there is so much fine motor work going on here.
 From the leaf cutting to writing letters in the leaves, there are multiple opportunities to develop those small hand muscles.